MicroEJ/ExampleJava-MWT/buffered-image-pool/README.md

 Configuration options can be found in: `configuration/common.properties`.

+The example is optimized for a WQVA (480x272) display with 16 bpp pixel format.
+The required [image heap](https://docs.microej.com/en/latest/ApplicationDeveloperGuide/UI/MicroUI/images.html#images-heap) should be adjusted according to the VEE Port used to run the sample.

 ## Run on simulator

 In IntelliJ IDEA or Android Studio:

 - Open the Gradle tool window by clicking on the elephant icon on the right side,
 - Expand the `Tasks` list,
 - From the `Tasks` list, expand the `microej` list,